2015: The left-footed Boermeester will compete for the placekicking job as a sophomore in 2015.

 HIGH SCHOOL: He played baseball at Cathedral Catholic High in San Diego (Calif.), helping his team win the 2012 CIF San Diego Division III title as a senior outfielder.
 Current Trojan Brett Sarem also prepped at Cathedral Catholic.

-PERSONAL: He also played soccer as a youngster.
-His father, Peter, was a placekicker at UCLA (1977-78-79), where he still ranks eighth on the Bruins' career field goals list (31) and 19th in points scored (160, leading UCLA in scoring his last 2 seasons) and setting a school record for consecutive games with a field goal (15) as he earned 1978 All-Pac-10 first team honors, then playing with the Cleveland Browns in 1980.
+PERSONAL: He is a communication major at USC with a B+ average (3.36 GPA).
+He also played soccer as a youngster.
+His father, Peter, was a placekicker at UCLA (1977-78-79), where he still ranks ninth on the Bruins’ career field goals list (31) and 19th in points scored (160, leading UCLA in scoring his last 2 seasons) and setting a school record for consecutive games with a field goal (15) as he earned 1978 All-Pac-10 first team honors, then playing with the Cleveland Browns in 1980.